ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : a data structure which supports one or more proof types, such as "inclusion proofs" or "consistency proofs", for Signed Statements as they are Registered to a Transparency Service.
 SCITT supports multiple Verifiable Data Structures and Receipt formats as defined in {{-RECEIPTS}}, accommodating different Transparency Service implementations.
 {: #mybody}

+# Common Terminology Disambiguation

+This document has been developed in coordination with the COSE, OAUTH and RATS WG and uses terminology common to these working groups.

+This document uses the terms "Issuer", and "Subject" as described in {{RFC8392}}, however the usage is consistent with the broader interpretation of these terms in both JOSE and COSE, and the guidance in {{RFC8725}} generally applies the COSE equivalent terms with consistent semantics.

+The terms "Claim" as used in this document is consistent with the usage in {{RFC9711}} and {{RFC7523}}.

+{{NIST.SP.1800-19}} defines "attestation" as "The process of providing a digital signature for a set of measurements securely stored in hardware, and then having the requester validate the signature and the set of measurements."

+NIST guidance "Software Supply Chain Security Guidance EO 14028" uses the definition from {{NIST_EO14028}}, which states that an "attestation" is "The issue of a statement, based on a decision, that fulfillment of specified requirements has been demonstrated.".

+It is often useful for the intended audience to qualify the term "attestation" in their specific context to avoid confusion and ambiguity.

 # Definition of Transparency